 Our craft kit included enough fabric to make two placemats, or the tutorial can easily be tweaked to make a bag, book cover or small cushion cover.
 Enjoy the video!

-If you loved this make, pin it to your Pinterest craft board using the image below!
+If you liked this project, pin it using the image below!

 Jump in for a single kit, or subscribe and save...